B.C. server who was fired after asking to be addressed by correct pronouns awarded $30K | CBC News

 Following their termination, Nelson alleged that Gobelle's conduct towards them, and the employer's response, amounted to discrimination in employment based on their gender identity and expression.

-Cousineau wrote in the decision that "like a name, pronouns are a fundamental part of a person's identity.
+In her decision, Cousineau wrote that "like a name, pronouns are a fundamental part of a person's identity.
 They are a primary way that people identify each other."

 "Using correct pronouns communicates that we see and respect a person for who they are.
 Especially for trans, non‐binary, or other non‐cisgender people, using the correct pronouns validates and affirms they are a person equally deserving of respect and dignity."